brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 ## It'll set you free---often, *for* free

 You don't have to buy anything to give Markdown a try.
 There are any number of online sites that will let you play with Markdown and, in most cases, save and/or export your work.
 Some even let you do it absolutely for free, perhaps with some optional extra charges for certain goodies.
 (Of those online editors, my limited personal experience leads me to recommend [StackEdit](https://stackedit.io), but you'll want to search for your own best landing spot.)
-That means even folks who are mostly Web-bound, like [Chromebook](https://www.google.com/chromebook) users, can get in on the fun.
+That means even folks who are mostly web-bound, like [Chromebook](https://www.google.com/chromebook) users, can get in on the fun.

 And, yes, it actually *is* fun.
 It looks a little goofy on-screen, depending on the editor you're using, but you get used to it pretty quickly.
 Then, as you realize how much more deeply you're getting into your writing by using a lean, *writing*-focused Markdown editor rather than a bloated, *presentation*-focused word processor---and as you enjoy the warm feeling of knowing that using Markdown enables you to save your work in bulletproof plain text---you'll be amazed how much freer you'll feel when you write.